 In Attar’s stories, usually a lover falls in love with someone they are perceived as being unworthy to love: a beggar for a prince, an ascetic for a princess, a Sufi for God, etc,

 Generally, the pattern in Attar’s poem is that a social inferior falls in love with a social superior.
 This love is usually seen as scandalous, and as a rule of thumb the lovers love for the beloved is questioned and challenged by society.

+Most of Attar’s stories end badly for the social inferior.
+Often in death.
 But this ‘death’ is shown as a metaphor for our egos death and changes in our self understanding.
 Death is seen as only a kind of change, and change as a kind of death.